-The Finance and Premises Committee is a sub-committee of the main Governing Body with delegated powers to consider and make decisions in respect of various functions of the Governing Body.
-The Committee carries out the audit functions as part of their terms of reference and closely monitors Pupil Premium Plans, Sports Initiative Plans and fundholding monitoring.
-Since the committee meets bi-monthly, with monthly reports and memos they have a very good understanding and involvement in the monitoring of the Academy's financial and premises issues.
+The Finance and Premises Committee is a sub-committee of the main Board of Trustees with delegated powers to consider and make decisions in respect of various functions of the Board of Trustees.
+This Committee meets six times per year and receives monthly management reports.
+The Committee carries out the audit functions as part of their terms of reference and closely monitors financial and premises matters.

-The Chairman of the Finance and Premises Committee is very experienced and the Chairman of Governors also attends this Committee and both bring high level financial management expertise and understanding from careers in a business environment.
-High levels of attendance by members ensures continuity across this area of expertise and, in addition, members have a wide range of skills, backgrounds and interests (due to careful selection of new Governors) ensuring that the Committee is very effective.
+The Chairman of the Finance and Premises Committee is very experienced and the Chairman of Board of Trustees also sits on this Committee and both bring high level financial management expertise and understanding from careers in a business environment.
+High levels of attendance by members ensure continuity across this area of expertise and, in addition, members have a wide range of skills, backgrounds and interests (due to careful selection of new governors) ensuring that the Committee is very effective.